synfinatic/aws-sso-cli/README.md

  * `AccountAlias` --- AWS Account Alias defined by account administrator
  * `History` -- Tag tracking if this role was recently used.
 See `HistoryLimit` in config.

+### install-autocomplete

+Configures your appropriate shell configuration file to add auto-complete functionality for commands, flags and options.
+Must restart your shell for this to take effect.

 ### Environment Variables